 - Open your windows for a few minutes every day to ventilate your home and keep it dry.
 Opening them after showers and while you cook will also help.

-If you’re looking to future-proof your home, you can make some great permanent upgrades to help make your home warm for many winters to come.
+If you’re looking to improve your home, you can make some great permanent upgrades to help make your home warm for many winters to come.
 While these options are more expensive in the short-term, they can make your home easier and faster to heat resulting in a wise long-term investment.
 You could try:

 - Insulating your home.
 If your house lacks ceiling, wall or underfloor insulation then having this installed could make a big difference.
 In a totally uninsulated home try tackling the process by priority — start with the ceiling, then underfloor before moving onto the walls.